safi28/IHelper/Project-started/README.md

 # Health app
-# App made with VueJS, Vuetify and Firebase
+* Project made with VueJS, Vuetify and Firebase
-# The app is abount tracking your daily movements, food habits and todo tasks
+* The app is abount tracking your daily movements, food habits and todo tasks
 * Physical and psychological health care
 - Part 1 - physical health care  is about: food, heart rate and movements(exercises etc).
 - Part 2 - psychological health care is about: daily arrangmantes and setting up goals.